gbrault/gistfiles/knex/sql.md

 #Purpose

-Install and flow, nodes to browse an squlite database in node-red
+Install and flow, nodes to browse an sqlite database in node-red

 #Result